group-o-minitwit-2024/MiniTwit/log.md

     * Note: table "user" was changed to name "account" since user is a reserved keyword in PostgreSQL

 ### 22/03 - Author: ezpa
-* DIgitalOcean now retrieves the images from docker-hub, implementing it on the CD pipeline
+* DigitalOcean now retrieves the images from docker-hub, implementing it on the CD pipeline